Commissioner for Human Rights (Poland)

 The Commissioner for Human Rights (Rzecznik Praw Obywatelskich, RPO) (Note: lit.
 'Ombudsman for Civil Rights'.
-Also referred to in English as the 'Commissioner for Citizens' Rights' or simply 'Polish Ombudsman'.) is a Polish ombudsman, an official appointed for a five year term by the Sejm with an approval of the Senate (respectively lower and upper houses of Polish legislature).
-Commissioner's responsibility is to protect civil and human rights implied by the Constitution of Poland and other legislative acts.
+Also referred to in English as the 'Commissioner for Citizens' Rights' or simply 'Polish Ombudsman'.) is a Polish ombudsman, an official appointed for a five-year term by the Sejm with the approval of the Senate (respectively lower and upper houses of the Polish legislature).
+The commissioner's responsibility is to protect civil and human rights implied by the Constitution of Poland and other legislative acts.

-The post was first established in 1987 by the act of parliament and since 1997 Constitution has been in force it has become a constitutional body.
+The office was established by an act of parliament in 1987 and became a constitutional body when the Constitution of Poland entered into force in 1997.

 Responsibilities and powers

 Polish law entrusts the ombudsman with four responsibilities with respect to citizen rights: